CryoGrid/CryoGrid.jl/docs/src/manual/overview.md

 ## Defining model behavior

-Notice that, in the example above, it is types such as `SimpleSoil`, `HeatBalance`, `DallAmico`, etc. that specify which components the model should use.
+Notice that, in the example above, it is types such as `Ground`, `HeatBalance`, `DallAmico`, etc. that specify which components the model should use.
 These components are defined by adding method dispatches to the [CryoGrid interface](@ref toplevel) methods.
 State variables are declared via the [`variables`](@ref) method, e.g:

 ```julia
 variables(soil::Soil, heat::HeatBalance{<:Enthalpy}) = (